rocker-org/rocker-versioned2/README.md

 [ml-verse](https://hub.docker.com/r/rocker/ml)            |  Adds python and Tensorflow to 'verse'   | [![](https://images.microbadger.com/badges/image/rocker/ml.svg)](https://microbadger.com/images/rocker/ml) | [![](https://img.shields.io/docker/pulls/rocker/ml.svg)](https://hub.docker.com/r/rocker/ml)

 ## Notes on new architecture for R >= 4.0.0

-For R versions >= 4.0.0, we have implemented a new build system and image architecture.
-Notable changes include:

 -  Images are now based on Ubuntu, rather than Debian images and system libraries are tied to the Ubuntu version.
 -  We use the [RStudio Package Manager (RSPM)](https://packagemanager.rstudio.com) as our default CRAN mirror.
 RSPM serves compiled Linux